Workers for the huntsman academies, kingdom militaries, and other related organizations.

 - My God, What Have I Done?: Ironwood finally realizes how poor his judge of character is when hes told Jacques lead a full-scale invasion of Menagerie, leading to a majority of its population being abducted and the rest being slaughtered.

-- Never Live It Down: In-Universe, Ozpin still hasn't forgotten the Keter incident.
+- Once Done, Never Forgotten: Ozpin still hasn't forgotten the Keter incident.

 - Pride: The reason Keter was able to be on the loose for so long is that James didn't want this to reflect badly on Atlas' (and by extension, his) reputation.
 Glynda immediately calls him out on this.
 He starts to get better with this in later stories.